Frank Ragano: Hoffa and Marcello

 By 1960, Ragano was already known as a shrewd, up-and-coming criminal defense attorney, who defended a wide range of clients.
 Thanks to a recommendation from Santo Trafficante, Ragano was hired by Jimmy Hoffa to represent him on union corruption charges, thus beginning a long association with the infamous labor leader.
 He used his position with Hoffa to help place loans from the Teamsters' pension funds in return for "finder's fees."
 Liberace, the entertainer, was one such client who attempted to get a Teamsters' loan.
 Ragano witnessed millions of dollars of kickbacks to Hoffa from the Teamsters' pension fund.

 In 1963, again on Trafficante's recommendation, Ragano began serving as attorney for Carlos Marcello, the head of the New Orleans crime family.
 In his book, Ragano claimed that Hoffa, who was being hounded by United States Attorney General Robert F. Kennedy on corruption and jury tampering charges, asked him to convey a message to Trafficante and Marcello that an assassination of President Kennedy should be arranged.

+On 19 March 1963 Frank Chavez was indicted for obstruction of justice after he was caught handing out literature to grand jurors.
+At Hoffa's request, Ragano travelled to San Juan to represent him.
+Ragano asked for Chavez's trial, set for the 14th October, be delayed because he was representing Hoffa in Nashville on the same date.
+The plea was denied on the grounds that Ragano was not an attorney of record in Nashville and did not participate in the pretrial motions.
+Chavez got off on a mistrial when the jury failed to reach a verdict.

 When Kennedy was shot and killed later that year, Ragano wrote that Hoffa always assumed that Trafficante and Marcello had actually carried out such a plan.
 Trafficante did "celebrate" with Ragano upon hearing word of Kennedy's assassination, but made no admission to Ragano at that time that he was in any way involved.
 He did tell Ragano later that the Central Intelligence Agency (CIA) had once asked him for help in assassinating Castro in Cuba.

+Together with lawyer Percy Foreman, Ragano defended Wynell Sue Edwards when she was charged with shooting her husband.
+Edwards was acquitted in 1964 and the shooting was ruled accidental.
 In 1975, Ragano was asked by Trafficante to convey an urgent message to Hoffa to "be very careful and not take any chances."
 Within days, Hoffa disappeared under mysterious circumstances, never to be found.